JWST COMPASS: Insights into the Systematic Noise Properties of NIRSpec/G395H From a Uniform Reanalysis of Seven Transmission Spectra: Observations and Data Reduction

 Operating now at the integration level rather than the group level, we identify pixels with data quality bit values indicating ``do not use'', ``saturated'', ``dead'', ``hot'', ``low quantum efficiency'', and ``no gain value''.
 These pixels are replaced with the median of the neighboring four pixels.
 We then use \texttt{ExoTiC-JEDI}'s outlier detection to replace outlier pixels exceeding 10$\sigma$ in the spatial dimension with the median of the nearest 10 pixels, and those exceeding 6$\sigma$ in the time dimension with the median of the nearest 4 pixels.

 We extract the spectrum using the intrapixel aperture extraction routine implemented in \texttt{ExoTiC-JEDI}.
-The extraction aperture is defined in units of the full-width half-maximum (FWHM) of the trace and is allowed to vary across the detector as the width of the trace increases at longer wavelengths.
+The aperture width is defined in units of the full-width half-maximum (FWHM) of the trace and is allowed to vary across the detector as the width of the trace increases at longer wavelengths.
+Both the center and width of the aperture are smoothed by fitting a fourth-order polynomial to the column-by-column trace centers and widths, themselves determined by a Gaussian fit to the counts in each column.
 The extraction aperture for each target, visit, and detector is individually selected by carrying out a trial extraction of the last 500 integrations of the observation for candidate aperture widths ranging from 2 to 10 FWHM in units of 0.2 FWHMs.
 We chose to carry out this trial extraction on the last 500 integrations in order to avoid selecting in-transit points and to avoid any possible effects of instrument settling at the beginning of the observation.
+Each 500-integration trial lightcurve is then smoothed using a Gaussian filter with a width of 30 integrations to remove red noise and the selected aperture is the one that minimizes the remaining scatter, computed as the standard deviation of the smoothed lightcurve.
 Table \ref{tbl:extraction_aperture} contains the extraction apertures in units of FWHM and the corresponding aperture width in pixels at 4 $\mu$m for each observation.

 In order to maintain communication with ground facilities, JWST's high-gain antenna (HGA) must reorient every 10,000 seconds.
 For long observations like those of exoplanet transits, those movements occasionally take place during the observation and can cause systematics in the light curve which last for several minutes.
 In order to limit the impact of these HGA movements we mask the integrations starting one minute prior to the movement and extending to five minutes after.